Everything we know about Beyond Good and Evil 2

 Beyond Good and Evil is about as ‘cult classic’ as gaming gets.
-The PS2 and Xbox original remains a fan-favourite 14-years since its 2003 launch.
-Beyond Good and Evil 2 was announced with a brief teaser in 2008 before immediately fading into obscurity, joining the likes of Half Life 3 and, until recently, The Last Guardian, with no sign of a release date, gameplay or any hint of the ability to pre-order the thing.
+The PS2 and Xbox original remains a fan-favourite 14 years since its 2003 launch.
+Beyond Good and Evil 2 was announced with a brief teaser in 2008, before immediately fading into obscurity, joining the likes of Half-Life 3 and, until recently, The Last Guardian, with no sign of a release date, gameplay or any hint of the ability to pre-order the game.

 What is Beyond Good and Evil 2?

-Beyond Good and Evil release date – when is it coming out?
+Beyond Good and Evil 2 release date – When is it coming out?

 Beyond Good Evil 2 – 5 things we’d like to see